prg-grp/website/_pages/about.md

         Rosenbergstrasse 51<br />
         9000 St. Gallen, Switzerland<br />

-news: false # includes a list of news items
+news: true # includes a list of news items
 contributions: true # includes a tile list of contributions
 projects: true # includes a tile list of projects
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 > <i class="fas fa-quote-left"></i>
-> Imaging a future,
+> “Where should I go?” - Alice.
+“That depends on where you want to end up.” - The Cheshire Cat.
-> where connecting systems is just easy.
-And safe.
-And secure.
-And …
+> <i class="fas fa-quote-right"></i><br />
-> <i class="fas fa-quote-right"></i>
+> — Lewis Carroll

 Welcome to the Programming Group!
 We are located at the [University of St. Gallen (HSG)](https://www.unisg.ch/)